Livestock

 Coverage and comparability

-Reporting units are business entities and parts thereof, which are classified in section A Agriculture, forestry and fishing according to the National Classification of Activities, 2007 version (NN, Nos 58/07 and 72/07), as well as other business entities and parts thereof engaged in agricultural production, which are classified elsewhere.
+The reporting units are business entities and parts thereof classified in section A Agriculture, forestry and fishing according to the National Classification of Activities, 2025 version (NN, No. 47/24), as well as other business entities and parts thereof engaged in livestock production that are classified elsewhere.

-Since 2010, the Livestock Survey has been carried out on a sample at NUTS 2 level.
+Since 2010, the Livestock Survey has been carried out on a sample at level 2 of the National Classification of Spatial Units for Statistics (NKPJS).
 The sample is selected from the Statistical Register of Agricultural Holdings.

 In 2022, the reference monitoring date was changed from 1 December to 1 November of the current year.

-Until 2018, all data on the number of cattle and poultry as well as on animal production were collected using annual statistical surveys.
+Until 2018, all data on the number of livestock and poultry as well as on livestock production were collected using annual statistical surveys.

 Since 2018, data on cattle and goats, and since 2023 also on sheep, have been collected from the Single Register of Domestic Animals (JRDŽ) as an administrative data source.